 … make it easier to get started.

-Want my templates and procedures for writing advertorials?
+Want my step-by-step process and proven templates for writing advertorials?

 I’ve recently upgraded my step by step training course that teaches you how to design, research, write, and use advertorials to convert more cold traffic and lower your traffic costs.